Aki78/AirportHeistGroup3MetropoliaProject/README.md

 #### Stamina

-Stamina is a set amount of energy the main character has for travelling.
-Each time the player travels they use up stamina.
-How much stamina they use is dependant and the length of the flight.
+Stamina is a set amount of energy that the main character has for travelling.
+Each time the main character travels they use up stamina.
 Stamina does not regenerate, so you must make it to your final destination before it runs out completely.

 #### Stealing

-The player starts with a set amount of money, which is again dependant on the game's difficulty selected.If the player needs more money to buy flight tickets players steal.
+The main character starts with the money they stole.
+Players are able to heist if they need more money.
 There is, however, a chance of getting caught.
 Players are informed of the odds of capture before they attempt a heist and can abort if they feel the risks are too great.
 Players have 5 attempts to steal.
 If they use all 5 attempts before escaping, they will be caught and the game is over.
-The players stolen earnings are based on gauss' theory with two different expectation values, depending on the game's difficulty selected.

 The game is over when the player is either caught by interpol, run out of money or run out of stamina.